QUICK ANSWER

 How do I avoid blowing up my first deal as a new Florida agent?

 Three rules.
-One: track every contract deadline in a transaction management platform (Dotloop, DocuSign Rooms, SkySlope), not on paper.
-Two: don't make statements you can't back up, including guaranteeing offers will be accepted, guaranteeing appraisals, or dismissing inspection findings.
+One: track every contract deadline in a transaction management platform such as Dotloop, DocuSign Rooms, or SkySlope, not on paper alone.
+Two: do not make statements you cannot back up, including guaranteeing offers will be accepted, guaranteeing appraisals, or dismissing inspection findings.
 Three: use your broker at every decision with dollar or legal consequences.
-Pride is the single most common first-deal killer.
 Coachability is the fix.

 What is the commission structure in Florida real estate after the NAR settlement?